 In fact, she even managed to squeeze in a TRX workout with Pasternak (decked out in Versace) right before she hit the stage of the Super Bowl in 2017!

-According to Pasternak, Gaga follows his 5-Factor World Diet, which is more of a lifestyle plan than a strict diet.
+According to Pasternak, she follows his "5-Factor World Diet" which is more of a lifestyle plan than a strict Lady Gaga diet.
 The idea behind it is that an individual consumes five, five-ingredient meals per day, with each taking just five minutes to prepare.

 Gaga's tour chef Bo O'Connor detailed her super healthy diet to Self, and it actually sounded quite doable.
 A typical lunch or dinner for the star consists of "something like quinoa with black beans, grilled shrimp, beautiful veggies," she explained.
 "We want it to be healthy, tasty, filling, nutritious, and full of fiber."